Kane (wrestler): Electoral history

+Treasurer of Marsha Blackburn's 2026 gubernatorial campaign

+In August 2025, Jacobs was named treasurer of U.S. Senator Marsha Blackburn's 2026 campaign of Governor.

 Personal life

 Jacobs has been married to Crystal Maurisa Goins since August 23, 1995.
 They have two daughters, named Arista and Devan, as well as two grandchildren.

 Outside of wrestling, Jacobs also works as an insurer and he and his wife own an Allstate agency in Knoxville, Tennessee.
 In a July 2015 interview for Realtor.com, the website of the National Association of Realtors, Jacobs indicated that the couple's obligations to their insurance business led them to place their Jefferson City home up for sale.
 The home, built in 2005, was an hour's drive from the agency and both Jacobs and his wife eventually grew tired of the commute.